dmedlin87/DraftSmith-AI/docs/BEDSIDE_NOTE_ROADMAP.md

 **Rationale:** Provides continuity across writing sessions, especially for users who work sporadically.

-#### 3.4 Significant Text Changes
+#### 3.4 Significant Text Changes ✅ (implemented)

-**Trigger:** Large manuscript edits (e.g., >500 characters added/removed).
+**Trigger:** Large manuscript edits detected via `TEXT_CHANGED` events.

-**Implementation:**
+**Implementation (shipped):**

-- Subscribe to `TEXT_CHANGED` events with a debounce.
+- `startAppBrainEventObserver` now subscribes to `TEXT_CHANGED` and forwards to the singleton `SignificantEditMonitor`.
-- If cumulative delta exceeds threshold within a window, evolve bedside note with "Major edit detected — review continuity."
-- Use `changeReason: 'significant_edit'`.
+- The monitor accumulates absolute deltas, debounced (300ms) to capture bursts, and fires only when cumulative delta ≥ 500 chars **and** a per-project cooldown (5 minutes) has elapsed.
+- On trigger, it calls `evolveBedsideNote(projectId, planText, { changeReason: 'significant_edit' })` with a short warning: “Significant edits detected — analysis may be stale.
+Run analysis to refresh.”
+- Anti-spam: cooldown prevents repeated evolutions inside the window.

-**Rationale:** Large edits may invalidate previous analysis; the bedside note should flag this.
+**Rationale:** Large edits may invalidate previous analysis; the bedside note should flag this and prompt a refresh.

 #### 3.5 Staleness Refresh